-Registration of ownership in Mexico constitutes a declaration of the ownership of an aircraft - to the extent attached to an aircraft, to any given component thereto such as the engines.
+Registration of ownership in Mexico constitutes a declaration of the ownership of an aircraft - this includes ownership of any given component thereto such as the engines, to the extent it is attached to the aircraft.
 Registration in Mexico also has the effects set forth by the Chicago Convention 1944.
 Registration is declaratory and has no constitutive effects.
-It is used to publicise and have erga omnes effects over the ownership.
+It is used to publicise and has erga omnes effects over the ownership.